SiteSaviors/forever-in-color/TECHNICAL-SPEC.md

 ## Notes for CODEX

-**Context**: This spec defines the end-to-end implementation strategy for the Wondertone studio flow.
-The founder playground has been merged into the main application; all future work happens directly inside `src/`.
+**Context**: This spec defines the complete implementation strategy for the FLOWMAP.md product flow.
+We're building this first in the Founder playground (`/founder`) to validate the UX before porting to production.

 **Your Role**: Implement components and logic according to this spec.
 When you encounter ambiguity:
 1. Check [Key Decision Points](#key-decision-points) section first